cs3org/OCM-API/IETF-OCM-IP.md

 within its own domain, and stable for the lifetime of the Share.
 * The OCM Server MUST set the `client_id` claim of every access token it issues for this Share (via its `tokenEndPoint`) to exactly this value.
-This is compatible with [OCM], which leaves the value of the `client_id` claim at the discretion of the Sending Server.
+This constrains a value that the token profile of this document (see Token Issuance by the OCM Server) otherwise leaves at the OCM Server's discretion.
 * The `clientId` is an identifier, not a credential.
 Possession of a `clientId` MUST NOT grant any access by itself; all front channel authorization derives from the verified access token.
 Consequently, the